mercadopago/devsite-docs/guides/woocommerce/installation.en.md

 # How to install

-The Mercado Pago with WooCommerce plugin can be installed in two ways:
-* **Through Wordpress**: In this model, the installation is done automatically through the Wordpress panel.
-* **Manually**: in this model it is necessary to download the plugin from our repository and install it manually in the Wordpress panel.

-Both ways of installation will give you the same result.
-Choose the option you prefer.

-## Install the plugin through Wordpress

 To install the Mercado Pago plugin with WooCommerce through Wordpress, follow these steps:

 1. Go to your [Wordpress](https://wordpress.com/) account.